 I bought everything from organic flour to organic eggs and even meats (including chicken!).
 The produce department was awesome, giving me life were these tomatillos, so I thought that maybe I would start there.
 I started adding more and more to my cart and before I knew it I had all of the things I need in life to bake everything AND enough things to make fajitas.
 Dinner was done!

-- 1 pound Kirkwood Skinless Chicken Breast, cut into strips
+- 1 pound skinless boneless chicken breast, cut into strips

 - Juice from 1 lime